What is Alcohol Addiction?

 Alcohol use disorder (AUD):

-in 2013, the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) of the American Psychiatric Association (along with the ICD, the principal authority psychiatric diagnoses globally) reclassified both alcohol dependence and alcohol abuse under the definition “alcohol use disorder”.
-Previously, the DSM-IV had defined alcohol abuse as “repeated use despite recurrent adverse consequences” and alcohol dependence as “alcohol abuse combined with tolerance, withdrawal, and an uncontrollable drive to drink” (while the first two editions of the DSM had offered the simple term “alcoholism”).
-DSM-V offers 11 symptoms, the presence of at least two of which indicates a diagnosis of alcohol use disorder, further sub-classified as “mild” (two or three symptoms), “moderate” (four or five”) or “severe” (six or more).
+in 2013, the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) of the American Psychiatric Association reclassified both alcohol dependence and alcohol abuse under the definition “alcohol use disorder”.
+Previously, the DSM-IV had defined alcohol abuse as “repeated use despite recurrent adverse consequences” and alcohol dependence as “alcohol abuse combined with tolerance, withdrawal, and an uncontrollable drive to drink”.
+DSM-V offers 11 symptoms, the presence of at least two of which indicates a diagnosis of an alcohol use disorder, further sub-classified as “mild”, “moderate” or “severe” (six or more).

 The Difference Between Alcohol Abuse and Alcohol Dependence

-As discussed above, the term “alcohol abuse” has previously had a specific psychiatric definition; nowadays, and as commonly interpretative by the layperson, alcohol abuse refers to any of a broad spectrum of damaging and/or unhealthy drinking behaviours, including (but not limited to) binge drinking, drinking to a dangerous level of intoxication, alcohol addiction and alcohol dependence.
+The term “alcohol abuse” has previously had a specific psychiatric definition.
+Nowadays, alcohol abuse refers to any of a broad spectrum of damaging and/or unhealthy drinking behaviours, including binge drinking, drinking to a dangerous level of intoxication, alcohol addiction and alcohol dependence.
 Generally speaking, in a non-medical setting alcohol abuse can be used to refer to any unhealthy consumption of alcohol.

 Alcohol dependence is a more precisely defined term relating to a physical and/or psychological dependence upon alcohol in an individual.
 Dependence occurs when a person consumes a particular drug – in this case, ethanol – for long enough and in sufficient quantities for their brain and body to become accustomed to the presence of certain levels of that drug, and thence to require such levels of the drug in order to function properly.
-A sudden withdrawal of that drug from the system (for example, suddenly stopping drinking after months or years of heavy alcohol consumption) can trigger abnormal functioning of the system and the manifestation of withdrawal symptoms (which in the case of withdrawal from alcohol can prove dangerous and even fatal).
+A sudden withdrawal of that drug from the system can trigger abnormal functioning of the system and the manifestation of withdrawal symptoms.

 Why Do People Drink Alcohol?

-Indeed, alcohol’s relative ubiquity across the years has seen it come to be used for a huge variety of purposes: to stave off fear ahead of battle or other intimidating events; medicinally (including as an anaesthetic, or to rouse people from hypothermia); in ceremonial toasts; as a performance-enhancing drug; as a means of ameliorating the impact of traumatic news; and countless others.
+Indeed, alcohol’s relative ubiquity across the years has seen it come to be used for a huge variety of purposes: to stave off fear ahead of battle or other intimidating events; medicinally; in ceremonial toasts; as a performance-enhancing drug; as a means of ameliorating the impact of traumatic news; and countless others.

 Causes of Alcohol Use Disorder